chmreid/2020-ubuntu-securityonion-openvpn/README.md

 * The `sosetup` utility must be run twice: the first time through, it will create an `/etc/network/interfaces`, which we then modify before re-running `sosetup`.
-* You should set the managemetn config type (recommend static type)
+* You should set the management config type (recommend static type)
-    * If static management type, you also need SO instance IP, netmask, gateway, and nameservers (info is available for most coud providers, but may be buried in documentation somewhere)
+    * If static management type, you also need SO instance IP, netmask, gateway, and nameservers (info is available for most cloud providers, but may be buried in documentation somewhere)
 * Can leave most options alone, but elastic stack can be turned off via `ELASTIC='no'`